shrub-finance/docs/docs/05-faq.md

 ## Where can I follow updates on project progress?

-Shrub will keep everyone up to date on Shrub news via our Twitter [@shrubfinance](https://twitter.com/shrubfinance).
+To stay up to date on the Shrub news, you can follow us on Twitter [@shrubfinance](https://twitter.com/shrubfinance).

-Have any questions about the project?
-The best way is to join [Shrub Discord server](https://discord.gg/csusZhYgTg).
-Unlike a lot of other projects, Shrub's core team makes a point to be available and respond to every question.
+You can also talk to us in [Shrub Discord](https://discord.gg/csusZhYgTg)!
+Shrub team makes a point to be available and respond to every question.

 ## How can I become a contributor to Shrub?
-We are always looking for people who believe in our mission, and want to see it through together.
-Shrub is a community driven project.
-Most of our team members came from the community organically.
+We are always looking for people who believe in our mission.
+Most of our current team came from the community.

-Have a role in mind?
-Get in touch with the core team in Discord.
+Want to contribute?
+Get in touch with the core team in [Discord](https://discord.gg/csusZhYgTg).

 ## What is Paper Gardens and how does it tie to Shrub Finance?

-We wanted to bring the most interesting way to learn crypto options to the space.
-Paper Gardens is an interactive multi-chapter story tied to Shrub Paper.
-Full of NFTs, rewards, and surprises.
+Paper Gardens is Shrub.finance's genesis NFT project, and the most technically advanced NFT series yet.
+The first interactive on-chain growth NFT are coming to life with this groundbreaking series.
 To learn more visit: https://gardens.shrub.finance

 ## What is the current state of the project?

-Shrub Paper, the paper trading platform by Shrub Finance is now live at: https://paper.shrub.finance.
-Paper Gardens chapter 3 will interact with Shrub Paper.
-To learn more about the next steps, see the Paper Gardens roadmap: https://shrub.finance/roadmap
+Shrub is building a growing suite of products for the Shrub ecosystem to enable a seamless user experience:
+[Shrub Exchange](https://exchange.shrub.finance) — The easiest on-ramp to Polygon MATIC powered by Wyre
+[Shrub Paper](https://paper.shrub.finance) — A paper trading platform where users can practice trading crypto options without risking real money
+[NFT Tickets](https://medium.com/@shrubfinance/nft-tickets-the-next-generation-of-distribution-eab1e0fdc317) — Next-gen NFT distribution mechanism that provides supreme flexibility to the creators and the ability to do pre-sales
+[Paper Gardens](https://gardens.shrub.finance) — Shrub's genesis NFT series featuring first-ever dynamic [on-chain growth NFT](https://medium.com/@shrubfinance/paper-gardens-the-first-on-chain-growth-nft-84de2e647d8f)

+The team is currently busy building Shrub Swap, and wrapping up the Paper Gardens series.
+[Learn more about Shrub's exciting roadmap here](https://medium.com/@shrubfinance/shrub-roadmap-2022-b947b5ce1435).